duikb00t/laravel-google-cloud-print/README.md

 ## Configuration

-Set the env parameter `GCP_CREDENTIALS_PATH` to the absolute path (or relative to the laravel application root) of the servie account JSON file downloaded from Google Console.
+Set the env parameter `GCP_CREDENTIALS_PATH` to the absolute path (or relative to the laravel application root) of the service account JSON file downloaded from Google Console.

 ### Google service setup